VR3111/AI/README.md

 These are **planned**, not missing:

-- Persistence of conversations & messages
 - Metrics & observability
 - UI
 - Background ingestion workers
 - Auto-index on upload

-Each will be added **without changing core semantics**.
+- Role-based access control (RBAC)

+All future features will wrap around the core without changing semantics.

 ---